Japan hurt Asia with 'reckless war', PM's advisers say

 Still, the advisers said, in the second half of the 20th century, "based on the deep remorse over the war, Japan has been reborn as a country that is completely different".

-They criticized South Korean President Park Geun-hye for what they termed a harsh and emotional attitude towards Japan.
+They criticised South Korean President Park Geun-hye for what they termed a harsh and emotional attitude towards Japan.

 Ties with South Korea have been strained by a territorial dispute and a feud over Korean "comfort women" forced to work in Japan's wartime military brothels.